tmobile/magentaA11y/_checklist-native/text-input.md

   - Use `shouldGroupAccessibilityElement` for a precise order if the native order should be disrupted.
   - Use `shouldGroupAccessibilityChildren` to indicate whether VoiceOver must group its children views.
 This allows making unique vocalizations or define a particular reading order for a part of the page.
 - **SwiftUI**
-  - Use view modifier `accessibilityElement(children: .combine)` to merge label and field into a new accessibilityElement.
+  - Use view modifier `accessibilityElement(children: .combine)` to merge visible label and field into a new accessibilityElement.

 ### State
 - **UIKit**